 This type of directional well trajectory profile consists of:

-Consistently this type of directional well trajectory profile & calculation is used when single-completion shallow wells will be drilled.
+This directional well trajectory profile calculation is consistently used when drilling single-completion shallow wells.

 - Then, the well is deflected smoothly until a maximum inclination angle with the desired azimuth.